tsedio/tsed/docs/docs/platform-api.md

 # Platform API

-Ts.ED use now, the Platform API to create an application.
-Platform API give an abstraction layer between your code written with Ts.ED and the [Express.js](https://expressjs.com/fr/) code.
+Ts.ED uses now the Platform API to create an application.
+Platform API gives an abstraction layer between your code written with Ts.ED and the [Express.js](https://expressjs.com/fr/) code.
-It means, a large part of your code isn't coupled with Express.js itself and can be used with another Platform like [Koa.js](https://koajs.com/).
+It means that a large part of your code isn't coupled with Express.js itself and can be used with another Platform like [Koa.js](https://koajs.com/).

 There are some changes between ServerLoader API (v4/v5) and Platform API (v5.56.0+/v6), to get the original Express Application, Request or Response.
-This page will describe how you can get these instance with the new API.
+This page will describe how you can get these instances with the new API.

 ## Platform classes